5. Customers are complaining because they can’t see real-time inventory in the portal

 SOLUTION: Choose a customer portal solution that displays real-time inventory

 For manufacturers, an online customer experience demands real-time inventory availability.
 When you choose a solution that’s built around a real-time integration to your SAP ERP system, you can show your users the real-time inventory/ATP which they need to place orders with confidence.

 6. Customers have abandoned your online experience

 Early adopters of web portal technology often encounter a unique problem.
-Customers have abandoned the old web channel and gone back to phone/fax/email ordering—or worse, turned to the competition, who does have a beautiful, functional online customer experience.
+Customers have abandoned the old B2B ecommerce solution and gone back to phone/fax/email ordering—or worse, turned to the competition, who does have a beautiful, functional online customer experience.

 The “Amazon effect” has raised expectations for all parties involved, and if your older web portal doesn’t support the kind of functionality which users now expect, they may get too frustrated to keep using it.
 Here are some things which are often lacking in older manufacturing customer experiences:

-SOLUTION: Update your web channel with the functionality which customers desperately need (and launch a dedicated customer relationship campaign to aid adoption)
+SOLUTION: Update your B2B ecommerce portal with the functionality which customers desperately need (and launch a dedicated customer relationship campaign to aid adoption)